simoncurd/hula-web/README.md

 Hula-web applications are composed of Scripts & Pages.

 * Scripts - controls the request, reading request parameters, calling services, handling the session and specifying page flow.
-* Pages - a template which is used to render the view.
+* Pages - Velocity templates which are used to render the view.

 The Hula Web framework relates well to the Model-View-Controller (MVC) paradigm, in that Scripts behave as the Controller, Pages provide the Views and the object graphs of incoming requests and service interactions are the Model.